 Recent Posts

-Music Therapy Q&A
+Music Therapy Treatment

 When people learn that I’m a music therapist, one of the most common assumptions is that I only work with children in schools.
 But music therapy can be an excellent treatment option for a wide variety of physical and mental health challenges.
 Below are some highlights of a few common mental and physical health concerns […]